ZELLMECHANIK-DRESDEN/ShapeOut/docs/sec_rtdc_basics.rst

 RT-DC measurement.
 These features are mostly computed live during data acquisition and stored alongside the raw data.
 Here, only the most important features are covered.
-A full list of the features available in ShapeOut is maintained by the :ref:`dclab documentation <dclab:sec_features>`.
+A full list of the features available in Shape-Out is maintained by the :ref:`dclab documentation <dclab:sec_features>`.
 Please note that some of the features are only available in expert mode (accessible via the preferences menu).